-Knowledge First Foundation was incorporated federally as a not-for-profit corporation in 1990 with no shareholders.
-The Foundation has no shareholders and is therefore able to reinvest net revenues in initiatives that support students such as:
+The Knowledge First Foundation was incorporated federally in 1990 as a not-for-profit corporation with no shareholders.
+Since the Foundation has no shareholders, it is able to reinvest net revenues in initiatives that support students such as:

 - Canada Learning Bond: To help give low-income families a head start towards saving for their child’s education, the Foundation is funding an initiative for Knowledge First Financial to help 10,000 additional families receive CLB over the next three years with a flexible, no-cost, CLB-only plan.

-The Foundation is committed to encouraging the pursuit of post-secondary education through the sponsorship and promotion of education savings plans.
-Supplements to Educational Assistance Payments and funding for initiatives like scholarships are discretionary.
-Each year, the Foundation carefully considers factors such as investment returns, the number of student beneficiaries receiving EAPs and the strategic needs of the business, to determine if they will make a payment and how much the payment will be.
-These discretionary funds enable the Foundation to further deliver on its commitment to support students.
+The Foundation is committed to encouraging the pursuit of post-secondary education, and each year, the Foundation carefully considers factors such as investment returns, needs of students pursuing PSE and the strategic needs of the business, to determine how to use their discretionary funds to enable the Foundation to further deliver on its commitment to supporting students.